 Understanding the psychological factors and urges behind bullies is absolutely paramount to stopping them.
-Cracking down on the behavior of bullies is a critical part of ending this vicious cycle.
 In many cases, the onus is placed on the victims of bullies.
 These people are often told to report the incident or otherwise take actions to prevent themselves from being further targeted and this isn't necessarily a bad thing.
 Be that as it may, placing the onus on the perpetrators of toxic behavior is imperative.

 Not Rewarding Bad Behavior

 The rise of anti-bullying campaigns and platforms may create the illusion that bullies are never rewarded for their bad behavior.
 Unfortunately, this simply isn't true.
 There are many cases in which bullies are viewed as more powerful and dominant when they're punching down on others.
 This has been partially attributed to social hierarchies and whatnot, but the reason does not justify rewarding toxic actions.